ianquigley-sap/clouderp-ai-handson-2024/exercises/ex3/README.md

 ![image](ex3img8.png)

-You may see a message in the terminal stating that the port is already in use (from previewing our application from the last exercise), click **Return** to use any other port for preview
+You may see a message in the terminal stating that the port is already in use (from previewing our application from the last exercise), click **Return/Enter** to use any other port for preview

 ![image](ex3img9.png)